XloSky/DCP/README.md

 # Dynamic Character Profiles (DCP)

-DCP is an AI Dungeon scripting system that stores large character profiles in persistent script state and injects only the most relevant slices into model context each turn.

-The current build also includes `DCPTime`, a companion time/calendar system that shares the same merged Library file.

-It uses a library-centric hook pattern: all logic lives in the Library script, and the Input/Context/Output tabs stay minimal.
+DCP is an AI Dungeon library for two things:

+- storing large character profiles without filling Story Cards
+- tracking in-world time, date, seasons, and reminders

+This build is meant to be pasted into AI Dungeon, not programmed against.

+## What You Get

+- profile storage that stays in script state
+- smart profile injection based on the current scene
+- quick time commands like `/sleep`, `/nap`, `/rest`, and `/wait`
+- calendar date, season, and AM/PM or 24h time
+- optional compact time footer
+- one-shot reminders using `phone` or `alarm`

 ## Current Version

-- Standalone merged library: `versions/1.5.1/dcp-library-merged-v1.5.1.js`
+- Library: `versions/1.5.1/dcp-library-merged-v1.5.1.js`
-- Minimal wrappers:
-  - `versions/1.5.1/dcp-input-modifier-v1.5.1.js`
+- Input: `versions/1.5.1/dcp-input-modifier-v1.5.1.js`
-  - `versions/1.5.1/dcp-context-modifier-v1.5.1.js`
+- Context: `versions/1.5.1/dcp-context-modifier-v1.5.1.js`
-  - `versions/1.5.1/dcp-output-modifier-v1.5.1.js`
+- Output: `versions/1.5.1/dcp-output-modifier-v1.5.1.js`

-## What DCP Solves

-AI Dungeon Story Cards have practical size limits.
-DCP lets you keep deeper character data in script state and inject it dynamically based on scene context instead of trying to cram everything into cards.

-## Current Feature Set

-- Persistent profile storage in `state.dcp.profiles`
-- Persistent time storage in `state.dcpTime`
-- 10 profile sections:
-  - `appearance`, `personality`, `history`, `abilities`, `quirks`, `relationships`, `speech`, `mannerisms`, `species`, `other`
-- Keyword-based character activation with word-boundary checks
-- Weighted activation scoring:
-  - current input is weighted higher than recent history
-- Optional active-profile cap via `maxActive`
-- Category relevance scoring for section selection
-- Per-character injection budget with truncation and partial-fit logic
-- Fallback section injection when nothing scores
-- Batch `/profile` commands with `;;`
-- Safe base64 import/export for single profiles and full profile sets
-- Case-insensitive slash commands
-- Embedded command extraction from Story / Do / Say forms such as `You say "/Time help"`
-- Output run-on repair for common punctuation-spacing issues
-- Time system with:
-  - configurable minutes-per-action
-  - configurable displayed calendar date
-  - configurable footer display mode: `full` or `compact`
-  - configurable `12h` or `24h` display format
-  - configurable macro defaults for `/sleep`, `/nap`, and `/rest`
-  - automatic phase-of-day labeling
-  - rollover snapping such as `07:59 -> 08:00`
-  - quick macro commands such as `/sleep`, `/nap`, `/rest`, and `/wait`
-  - pause and resume control for automatic turn advancement
-  - one-shot reminders with `phone` and `alarm` sources
-  - calendar-style output such as `[Time: 20:23 (Night), 12/31/2026 (Winter)]`
-  - compact footer output such as `[Time: 8:23 PM (Night)]`

 ## Setup

-Paste these exact files into AI Dungeon:
+Paste these into AI Dungeon:

 1. Library tab:
    - `versions/1.5.1/dcp-library-merged-v1.5.1.js`